grafana/k6-docs/docs/sources/v0.47.x/using-k6/http-debugging.md

 ---
 title: 'HTTP debugging'
-excerpt: "Things don't always work as expected.
+description: "Things don't always work as expected.
 For those cases there is a handy CLI flag, --http-debug, that is good to be aware of."
 _build:
   list: false
 weight: 17